 So far all 6 cases with their different solutions!
 As you can see, more and more, Adwords bidding strategies are becoming more complex for the different marketing objectives of each company.
 Our advice is to test, test and test!
 The strategies can be used together in the same account, depending on the different objectives of each campaign, to achieve the desired general objectives.

 Remember that the most important thing is to always monitor the results of our tests to measure the impact they have and make sure that there are no negative effects.

-There are different ways to analyze this data and apply adjustments at different levels to achieve the desired objectives manually.
-So in another post we will talk about Manual bids and we'll detail how we do it in Digital Menta .
+There are different ways to analyse this data and apply adjustments at different levels to achieve the desired objectives manually.
+So in another post we are going to talk about Manual bids and we’ll detail how we do it in Digital Menta.
 Stay tuned!